-Incorporated by Reference to SEC Filing Exhibit No. Filed Exhibit Description Form Date Exhibit No. Filed with thi Form 10-K 31.1 Certification of Principal Executive Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
-X 31.2 Certification of Principal Financial Officer Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
-X 32.1 Certificate of Principal Executive Officer pursuant to 18 U.S.C.
+Incorporated h Exhibit No. Filed Exhibit Description Form Date Exhibit No. Filed with this Form 10-K 31.1 Certification of Principal Executive Officer Pursuant X to Rule 13a-14(a) of the Securities Exchange Act of 1934.
+31.2 Certification of Principal Financial Officer Pursuant Х to Rule 13a-14(a) of the Securities Exchange Act of 1934.
+32.1 Certificate of Principal Executive Officer pursuant Х to 18 U.S.C.
 Section 1350 and Section 906 of the Sarbanes-Oxley Act of 2002.
-X 32.2 Certificate of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350 and Section 906 of the Sarbanes- Oxley Act of 2002.
-X 101 The following financial information from this Annual Report on Form 10-K for the year ended December 31, 2014, formatted in XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements.
-X
+32.2 Certificate of Principal Financial Officer pursuant to Х 18 U.S.C.
+Section 1350 and Section 906 of the Sarbanes-Oxley Act of 2002.
+101 The following financial information from this Х Annual Report on Form 10-K for the year ended December 31, 2014, formatted in XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements.